• Power BI comes at a lower price point than Tableau, but scaled features and additional users will increase that price.

 • Geospatial analytics: Tableau enables the plotting of geographical data for deep location-based insights.

-• Hyper: A fast SQL engine in Tableau for real-time analytics and quick data processing.
+• Hyper: A fast SQL engine for real-time analytics and quick data processing, especially when compared to the current line of Tableau alternatives.

-• Data management: An add-on in Tableau ensuring data accuracy and automated updates.
+• Data management: An add-on for Tableau ensuring data accuracy and automated updates.

 • Tableau Reader: A free application for interacting with shared Tableau visualizations.